acerbilab/bads/README.md

 If you have trouble doing something with BADS:

 - Check out the FAQ on the [BADS wiki](https://github.com/acerbilab/bads/wiki);
-- Contact me at <luigi.acerbi@helsinki.fi>, putting 'BADS' in the subject of the email.
+- Post a question in the `acerbilab` [Discussions forum](https://github.com/orgs/acerbilab/discussions).

 This project is under active development.
-If you find a bug, or anything that needs correction, please let me know.
+If you find a bug, or anything that needs correction, please let us know.

 ## Reference